- About Us

 Many people have questions about various aspects of their pet's surgery, and we hope this information will help.

 Is the anesthetic safe?

 Today's modern anesthetic monitors have made surgery much safer than in the past.
-Here at Topaz Veterinary Clinic, we do a thorough physical exam on your pet before administering anesthetics to ensure that a fever or other illness will not be a problem.
+Here at Topaz Veterinary Clinic in Tempe, AZ, we do a thorough physical exam on your pet before administering anesthetics to ensure that a fever or other illness will not be a problem.
 We also adjust the amount and type of anesthetic used depending on the health of your pet.

 Why do you recommend pre-anesthetic blood testing?

 Preanesthetic blood testing is important in reducing the risk of anesthesia.
 Every pet needs blood testing before surgery to ensure that the liver and kidneys can handle the anesthetic.
 Even apparently healthy animals can have serious organ system problems that cannot be detected without blood testing.
 If there is a problem, it is much better to find it before it causes anesthetic or surgical complications.
 If serious problems are detected, surgery can be postponed until the problem is corrected.
 For geriatric or ill pets, additional blood tests or x-rays may be required before surgery as well.

 How do I prepare my pet for the day of surgery?

 It is important that surgery be done on an empty stomach to reduce the risk of vomiting during and after anesthesia.
 You will need to withhold food for at least 8 to 10 hours before surgery.
 Water can be left down for the pet until the morning of surgery.